cube3power/atsd/rule-engine/condition.md

-# Expressions
+# Condition

-Expression is a condition which is entered in the Rule [editor](editor.md) and is evaluated each time a command is received by or removed from the window.
-For example, the expression **`value > 50`** returns `TRUE` if the newly received value is greater than 50.
+Condition is a boolean expression specified in the [rule editor](editor.md) which is evaluated when data is received by or removed from the window.
+For example, the condition `value > 50` returns `true` if the newly received value is greater than 50.

-If the expression evaluates to `TRUE`, the window status changes to `OPEN` and creates an alert, followed by the execution of triggers such as a system command and email notification.
-Once the expression returns `FALSE`, the alert is closed and another set of triggers is invoked.
+When the condition evaluates to `true` for the first time, the window status changes to `OPEN` causing the execution of triggers such as a system commands and email notifications.
+Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of triggers.

-The expression consists of one or multiple conditions combined with `OR` (`||`) and `AND` (`&&`) operators.
+The condition consists of one or multiple boolean expressions combined with `OR` (`||`) and `AND` (`&&`) operators.

-The condition can reference fields, apply [functions](functions.md) to them, and compare them with operators.
+The expressions can apply [functions](functions.md) to data and reference fields.
 Function names are case-sensitive.

-> Exceptions specified in the Thresholds table take precedence over the expression.
+> Exceptions specified in the Overrides table take precedence over the condition.

 ## Fields